The Fastest Way to Expose Your Business: Using the Wrong Browser

 With Edge:

-• you can see which devices have signed in
+• You can see which devices have signed in

-• you can track who accessed what and when
+• You can track who accessed what and when

-• staff automatically follow your organisation’s security settings
+• Staff automatically follow your organisation’s security settings

-• all data is routed through a secure, encrypted browser environment
+• All data is routed through a secure, encrypted browser environment

 This means fewer risks, fewer surprises, and fewer opportunities for information to leak or be intercepted.
 Everything just works the way it should.